stypr/harold.kim/README.md

 # harold.kim

-harold.kim on Vue
-design by stypr.
+harold.kim on Vue, design by stypr.

 ## Setup